timalamenciak/Solidago/README.md

 [Thrift on Kent](http://thriftonkent.com/) - One of the best thrift shops in the region.

 [Worth a Second Look Furniture & Housewares](https://www.theworkingcentre.org/worth-second-look/166) - The Working Centre runs this used furniture store on Victoria Street.
 Shopping here supports the important work they do.

+[Habitat for Humanity ReStore](https://habitatwr.ca/restore) - Everything from building supplies to furniture to counters and faucets.
+They salvage old home supplies and sell them to support Habitat for Humanity.

 #### Transportation